MicrosoftDocs/executable-docs/README.md

 ## How to Write an Exec Doc

-Follow these steps to write an Exec Doc either by converting an existing Azure Doc or from scratch:
+Follow these steps to write an Exec Doc either by converting an existing Azure Doc or from scratch _(read the Notes in any step for more information)_:

-1. [Set up Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) locally in your IDE like VS Code.
+1. Set up [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) locally in your IDE such as VS Code and use the Linux terminal while writing the Exec Doc.

     >**Note:** Innovation Engine is a Linux-based tool and hence it is recommended to write Exec Docs in a Linux environment.
-Most doc authors use VS Code in WSL to write Exec Docs.
+Most doc authors use WSL in VS Code to write Exec Docs.

-2. Set up the relevant reository in your local machine.
+2. Set up the relevant repository in your local machine.
 This example covers the **azure-docs-pr** repo.

     - Get access to the relevant repo in [MicrosoftDocs](https://github.com/MicrosoftDocs) in case it is private and/or you do not have access to it.

     - Fork the [MicrosoftDocs/azure-docs-pr](https://github.com/MicrosoftDocs/azure-docs-pr) repo, which is where docs changes are made internally.
-Your fork URL would contain the following within: `<your_github_username>/azure-docs-pr`
+Your fork URL would contain the following within: `<your_github_username>/azure-docs-pr`.
+[Guidance on how to fork a GitHub repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

     - Clone a copy of your fork to your local machine.
-[Guidance on how to fork and clone a GitHub repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
+[Guidance on how to clone a forked GitHub repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#cloning-your-forked-repository)

     - Make any changes to an existing/new Exec Doc in an IDE, such as VS Code.

-If it is an existing Azure Doc, you can find its filepath easily by clicking the pencil icon in the public doc and use that filepath to find the doc in your fork.
+    - If you are converting an Azure Doc to Exec Doc and have a hard time finding the Azure doc in your fork, click the pencil icon in the public Azure doc and use the resultant filepath to find it in your fork.

     >**Note:** Push all changes to your fork as necessary

     >**Note:** You are not confined to use VS Code in WSL.
 You can use any IDE that supports markdown language.
-However, VS Code in WSL is recommended as it is the most common setup among doc authors.
+However, VS Code is recommended as it is the most common setup among doc authors.

-3. Check if all prerequisites below are met before writing the Exec Doc. ***If any of the below prerequisites are not met, then this wouldn't be a valid Exec Doc candidate, in which case do not move to the next step until you find a doc that meets all prerequisites***
+3. Check if all prerequisites below are met before writing the Exec Doc. ***If any of the below prerequisites are not met, then either add them to the Exec Doc in progress or find another valid doc that can fulfill them.
+Do not move to the next step until then***

     - Ensure your Exec Doc is a markdown file.

-        >**Note:** If you are converting an existing Azure Doc to an Exec Doc, you can either find the Azure Doc in your fork or copy the raw markdown content of the Azure Doc into a new markdown file in your local repo.
+        >**Note:** If you are converting an existing Azure Doc to an Exec Doc, you can either find it in your fork or copy the raw markdown content of the Azure Doc into a new markdown file in your local repo (this can be found by clicking "Raw" in the GitHub view of the Azure Doc).

     - Ensure your Exec Doc is written with the LF line break type.